thayesx/pallidocs-website/questions.md

 - Relationship
 - Address
 - Contact number
+healthcareAgentText: Who looks at the world through your eyes?
+Which individual would you trust to make your medical decisions or be your power of attorney?
 finishText: "Would you like to receive a copy of your reflections to have and share with your loved ones and your doctor?"
 prevButtonText: "Previous"
 nextButtonText: "Next"